About fetal alcohol spectrum disorder (FASD)

 Alcohol passes through the placenta and enters the bloodstream of unborn babies.
-This can affect brain development in unborn babies and can have serious, life-long consequences for children’s health and development.
+This can affect brain development in unborn babies.
+It can also have serious, lifelong consequences for children’s health and development.

 There is no ‘safe’ level of drinking while pregnant.
+It’s best not to drink at all.
 Heavy binge-drinking puts unborn babies at most risk of FASD.

 Women who are pregnant, or who could get pregnant, should not drink alcohol.
 Mothers who are breastfeeding should also not drink alcohol.